Ajay2521/Competitive-Programming/README.md

 # Competitive-Programming
-This contains the competitive coding from the famous sites like LeetCode, GeeksforGeeks, HackerRank and HackerEarth
+This contains the competitive coding from the famous sites like
+- LeetCode,
+- CodeChef,
+- GeeksforGeeks,
+- HackerRank,
+- HackerEarth